SulphuricVein/amazon_front-end_clone/README.md

 # amazon_front-end_clone

 A front-end clone of amazon.com using HTML5 and CSS3.

 Webpage is Static and not responsive.

-View the page with width:941px.
+View the page with width: 941px.